 Here are a few quick notes about the ingredients in this recipe.
 You can see a complete list of ingredients and instructions in the recipe card below.

-Pumpkin Puree - Make sure you use pureed pure pumpkin and not pumpkin pie filling!
+Pumpkin Puree - Make sure you use pureed 100% pure and not pumpkin pie filling!
 You can even roast your own pumpkin.

 Pure Maple Syrup - This natural sweetener reminds me of fall and I love being able to customize the sweetness in my creamer.

-Before you start: Get out your non-dairy milk of choice, pumpkin pie spice, pumpkin, maple syrup, and vanilla extract.
+Before you start: Get out your non-dairy milk of choice, spices, pumpkin, maple syrup, and vanilla extract.

-- Leftover homemade pumpkin spice creamer?
-It can do so much more than flavor your morning coffee.
+- Leftover homemade creamer?
+It can do so much more than flavor your morning coffee or drinks.
 Try using it in place of milk in quick icings and glazes.
-Also, try using it in waffle batter and to make oatmeal.
+Also, try using it in waffle or pancake batter and to make oatmeal.

 - Heating in a saucepan is crucial to making a homogeneous mixture.
 The pumpkin and coconut milk are both thick and need to be gently heated in order to whisk them together.